Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsection{Enhancing Operator Context via Word Embeddings}

 In our study, we use the example of word embeddings that transform input strings into high-dimensional vectors.
 We show the context-awareness functionality that word embeddings allow and note that embedding models can be fine-tuned and replaced to support different notions of similarity.
-Conversely, there are embedding models to support different data modalities.
-Still, the intermediate data representation of an embedding is a context-free vector that operators process independently of the particular model, on top of which we base our analysis.
+The intermediate data representation of an embedding is a context-free vector that operators process independently of the particular model, on top of which we base our analysis.
 The proposed optimizations of our approach are independent by design and principled in approach due to the separation of concerns between the model, which produces vectors, and the operator performing the join over context-free vectors.

-\textbf{Embedding Model} We use FastText~\cite{DBLP:journals/tacl/BojanowskiGJM17, DBLP:conf/naacl/EdizelPBFGS19} as a model ($\mu$) for string embeddings, which has the desirable properties that it can be trained and adapted to the context, it supports out of vocabulary word embedding and is resilient to misspellings.
-A context-aware operator is supplemented with an embedding model.
+\textbf{Embedding Model} We use FastText~\cite{DBLP:journals/tacl/BojanowskiGJM17, DBLP:conf/naacl/EdizelPBFGS19} as a model ($\mu$) for string embeddings, which has the desirable properties that it can be trained and adapted to the context, it supports out of vocabulary word embedding and is resilient to misspellings. \Rone{It learns word representations by extending Word2Vec~\cite{DBLP:journals/corr/abs-1301-3781} with subword information for better handling of rare words.
+It takes a string as an input and produces an embedding as an output.} A context-aware operator is supplemented with an embedding model.
 In this case, when an operator receives strings, it embeds them using FastText and then performs the requested processing in the vector domain.

 \textbf{Dataset} We train a 100-dimension embedding model over a subset of Wikipedia dataset~\cite{wiki}, cleaned of stopwords, using a subset of 1M strings from the dataset to test the similarity using the model.
 We show the nearest vectors to sample words as the strings are embedded into a high-dimensional vector space.
 We then decode the vectors back into string and present sample semantic matches in \autoref{tab:sem_example}.
 The model has learned semantics and context from the Wikipedia dataset.
 To fine-tune the model, it is possible to specialize the embedding models with other domain-specific datasets.